 Garmin Forerunner 45

 Do you want the bulk of the information provided by the Garmin 945 but without the hefty price tag?
 The 45 is a compact, stylish watch that has all of the functions that runners need.
-Training zone data, run tracking, heart rate graphs, and more are available for much less than the 945 price.
+Training zone data, run tracking, heart rate graphs, and more are available for much less than the 945 prices.

 The major drawbacks are the somewhat disappointing 13-hour GPS battery life, the absence of music streaming, and on-the-go mapping.
 However, for what it does do, such as smartphone notifications and GPS accuracy, it still has value for money.